Table of Contents

 Why are wine hangovers bad?

-Hangovers are bad in general, but wine hangovers have a reputation for being especially hard to deal with.
+Hangovers are unpleasant, but wine hangovers have a reputation for being especially challenging.
+So, what makes them so intense?

-Here is a summary of the main troublemaking congeners in wine:
+Here’s a breakdown of the main troublemaking congeners in wine:

 Tannins